 It's nothing compared to what Hillary did.

-An effort designed not only to deny Trump the presidency, but undermine the legitimacy of the institution.
+At least a half a dozen Democratic electors have signed on to an attempt to block Donald Trump from winning the Electoral College majority, an effort designed not only to deny Trump the presidency, but undermine the legitimacy of the institution.

-Even if they do, the Republican run House, they could just elect Trump anyway.
+Even if they do, the Republican-run House, they could just elect Trump anyway.

-but that's your alt-left radical media.
+But that's your alt-left radical media.

 I'm just telling you the things that they have out there today, and that's what they're doing.